Directorman9/Gym-minigrid-games/README.md

 # Gym-minigrid-games
-This notebook trains an agent to navigate a maze and reach a desired destination.
+The notebook in this repository trains an agent to navigate a maze and reach a desired destination.
 It uses the Gym-MiniGrid's fourRoom-v0 environment as the maze.
 The agent is trained by using reiforcement learning's vanilla policy gradient (REINFORCE) algorithm.
+For more details have a look at <a href="https://colab.research.google.com/drive/1IZDCeNaEgMbBqSBojgrTlR0NvyXgfqHF?usp=sharing">the notebook</a>